“Captain Palm, whatever possessed you to compare being a Marine officer to being an unemployed Ph.D. driving a cab?”

 I understand now why so many Marines took such offense at what I had written.
 The profession others had embraced as a calling and a special trust, I had dismissed as a mere job—worse yet, a job of last resort.
 I also understand what it says about Chuck that he would still befriend me.
 The military in general is rife with people I like to call military spiritualists.
 These are generally humorless people who take themselves far too seriously and who believe that the military profession demands a uniformity of attitudes, values, and aspirations.
 Chuck, I came to realize, was the real thing: a true military professional with an enlightened and well-informed commitment to his profession.
 He was also a student of history who believed that what set the Marine Corps apart was its willingness to capitalize on the talents of some decidedly eccentric characters, a few of whom loom large in the popular legend and lore of the Corps.
 The Marine Corps is indeed a unique fraternity.
 But to Chuck it was also a big tent, with a place for a frustrated, would-be professor of literature like me.

 My problem is that I never could leave well enough alone.
 Despite having nearly lost my Marine Corps career over intemperate, and possibly disloyal, public statements, I had to have the last word.
-I went on to publish “Winning Hearts and Minds at Berkeley” in our professional journal, The Marine Corps Gazette
+I went on to publish “Winning Hearts and Minds at Berkeley” in our professional journal, The Marine Corps Gazette.

 In this piece, while I led off with the tragic loss of Berkeley’s ROTC building, I took a much more balanced approach to the problems of officer accession on the liberal college campus.
 Unfortunately, not all the Gazette’s readers saw it in that light.
 I had been heretic enough to argue for deemphasizing uniforms and close order drill and for emphasizing academics.
 Predictably, that piece earned me the disapproval, and even the ire, of many of my fellow officers—but not Chuck’s.